mungai-joel/Solutions-django/README.md

 * Step 2:
 The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.
 * Step 3:
 open your terminal and navigate to solutions.
-Add virtual environment and install requirements.txt file.
+Add virtual environment and install requirements.txt file  . --  `pip3 install -r requrements.txt`--
 * Step 4:
+After adding the requirements, add database to the project `psql` add database `CREATE DATABASE (name of database);` then press enter, add user and password to your database.

+* Step 5:
+Make migrations to update database.
+Postgres sql .
+To make migrations run `python manage.py makemigrations` then `python manage.py migrate`
+* Step 6:
-To run the app, you'll have to run the following commands in your terminal python manage.py runserver
+To run the app, you'll have to run the following commands in your terminal `python manage.py runserver`

 ## Built With